To make sure your employees get paid correctly, it’s important to choose the right routing type when entering their bank details.

-Local Transaction: Use this when the beneficiary’s bank is in the same country as the currency being sent.
+Local transfer: Use this when the bank is in the same country as the currency you're sending.

-Example: Sending US Dollars (USD) to a bank in Hong Kong.
+Example: Sending USD to a bank in Hong Kong.

 Currency | Routing Type - Local | Routing Type - International |